 H.R.
 2661 (State Mineral Revenue Protection Act) would amend the Mineral Leasing Act so that royalty payments from oil and gas development on federal lands are paid directly to the states.
-The House Committee on Natural Resources, Subcommittee on Mineral and Energy Resources, held a hearing on this bill on 9/6/17 and passed the bill out of committee on 11/8/17.
-Now the bill is in front of the full House for a vote, so it’s important to contact your Representative and ask them to vote no.
+The House Committee on Natural Resources, Subcommittee on Mineral and Energy Resources, held a hearing on this bill on 9/6/17.

 H.R.
 2907 (Planning for American Energy Act of 2017 ) would require the Interior Secretary to apply the concept of “sustained yield” — intended for renewable resources such as timber — to non-renewable resources such as oil, gas, coal, and uranium.
-The House Committee on Natural Resources, Subcommittee on Mineral and Energy Resources, held a hearing on this bill on 9/6/17 and the committee voted to pass the bill on 118/16.
-Now the bill is in front of the full House for a vote, so it’s important to contact your Representative and ask them to vote no.
+The House Committee on Natural Resources, Subcommittee on Mineral and Energy Resources, held a hearing on this bill on 9/6/17.

 H.R.2936 (Resilient Federal Forests Act of 2017) would eliminate environmental reviews and public participation under the National Environmental Policy Act (NEPA) for Forest Planning and many logging projects.
-On 11/1/17 the House passed this bill.
-Right now there isn’t an companion bill in the Senate but there are a number of other ways it could become law and we are tracking this closely.
-The best thing the public can do now is let your Senators know this isn’t a bill you support.
+On 6/27/17 the House Natural Resources committee voted to advance this bill to the full House, moving it one step closer to becoming law.

 S.1731 (Forest Management Improvement Act of 2017) is very similar to the Resilient Federal Forests Act but is in the Senate instead of the House.
 It cuts the public out of management decisions on National Forest lands, limits environmental and judicial review of Forest Service projects, and undermines many of the environmental protections in place for our National Forests today.
 Currently the bill has been introduced into the Senate and referred to the Environment and Public Works committee.